 The Browser Tier Agents are implemented as JavaScript components that run in the visitor's browser.
-To enable monitoring on a web page, you create a short standardized section of JavaScript code with the Genesys Administrator Extension plug-in and then add this code snippet to the pages of your site.
+To enable monitoring on a web page, you create a short standardized section of JavaScript code, as specified in Configuring the Instrumentation Script, and then add this code snippet to the pages of your site.